Jesus Thank You

 As you hang your “Give Thanks” banner for the rest of this month, I hope you see more than pretty burlap bunting.
 May those simple words cause you to run over and over again to the Giver, and rejoice in thankfulness to the One who “made you well.”

 GraceAnna Castleberry is a wife, mother, and worker at home.
-She lives in Louisville, KY with her husband Grant, who is pursuing a M.Div. at The Southern Baptist Theological Seminary.
+She lives in Raleigh, NC with her husband Grant, who is senior pastor at Capital Community Church.
 GraceAnna holds a BA in Early Childhood Education from Clemson University and is passionate about building into the lives of children, primarily her own two daughters.
-GraceAnna and her mom host a weekly radio program, Mothering from the Heart, which can be heard Wednesdays at 11am (EST) at WAGP.net.
-GraceAnna blogs regularly at www.graceannacastleberry.com
+GraceAnna and her mom host a weekly radio program, Mothering from the Heart, which can be heard Thursdays at 11am (EST) at WAGP.net.
+GraceAnna blogs regularly at www.graceannacastleberry.com and you can find her on Twitter @gacastleberry.